ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 26, 2140:**

+News items:

+* Next week, the week of May 29, we will have our discussion section Quizzes as usual.
+Coverage will mainly be on the statistics tutorial, but may also include variants of Quiz questions from this past week.

+* During the week of June 5, we will not have discussion section Quizzes, and in fact the discussion sections will not meet that week.
+However, we will have our major Group Quiz during the lecture time slot on June 8.
+Make sure you've read the blog post of May 23, 2240.

 **May 26, 1020:**

 I corrected the typos in Lesson BIAS in the stat tutorial, mentioned in class yesterday, and have added a bit of wording.